 When I bake, I try to use the lowest fat products available, such as whole milk instead of cream, or yogurt or buttermilk instead of sour cream.
 I have nothing against fat, but think it’s best used where it’s going to have the biggest impact.
 Same with butter.
 Because I go with the lowest amount of fat possible, while maintaining a good flavor, I strongly advise against reducing the amount of butter in a recipe or swapping out milk for cream.

 I don’t use margarine.
-However I realize that people have dietary needs that require the use of it, in place of butter.
+However I realize that people have dietary needs that require the use of something else in place of butter.
 And in those places, you can use margarine.
 Try to find a good brand.
 Cheaper brands have possible dubious health benefits.
 Earth Balance is a good brand.
 I don’t have experience using coconut oil but most say you can use it 1:1 in place of butter.

 For a variety of dietary reasons, people often ask about using non-dairy alternatives to traditional dairy products, like milk and cream.
 Much depends on the application.
 For ice cream, always choose the highest fat non-dairy alternative possible to substitute for the cream and milk.
 I haven’t used soy ‘cream’, but that’s a possibility.
 Another is soy ‘cream cheese’, which mimics the fat of heavy whipping cream.
-But making things a bit confusing, there are taste and texture differences between various brands of rice, soy, and nut milks.
+But making things a bit confusing, there are taste and texture differences between various brands of rice, soy, and nut milk (now called “drinks.”)
 So it’s up to you to find a brand that you like.

-If your recipe doesn’t call for it to be whipped, full fat coconut milk (sold in cans) is a good non-dairy substitute for heavy cream or even whole milk.
+If your recipe doesn’t call for it to be whipped, full-fat coconut milk (sold in cans) is a good non-dairy substitute for heavy cream or whole milk.
 It has a pretty strong flavor, so make sure it’s compatible with the other flavors.
-Rice, nut and soy milks are other options, but I don’t have a lot of experience using them so you’ll have to use your intuition if you wish to use those products.
+Rice, nut and soy milk are other options, but I don’t have a lot of experience using them so you’ll have to use your intuition if you wish to use those products.
 Generally speaking, if you wish to make vegan ice cream with them, just realize the ice cream will be less-rich and a bit icier than ice cream made with whole milk and cream.
 (Soy milk, for example, has about half the fat as whole cow’s milk.)
 Sherbet recipes that have dairy in them, like the ones in The Perfect Scoop, can be made with a non-dairy alternative.

 Not being a fan of overly-sweet desserts, I don’t load things down with sugar.
 Aside from sweetening, sugar provides moisture to cakes and cookies, if you reduce the sugar, your cakes and cookies will be drier.
 Also in doughs and batter, sugar helps to brown things, hence a pinch or teaspoon is often added to tart doughs and the like for that reason.
 But in those cases, if you wish to skip it, you can.
 A good book on low-sugar desserts is Baking with Less Sugar.
+The head baker at King Arthur Flour did an excellent post on How to Reduce Sugar in Muffins, which provides some formulations and calculations you can use to reduce sugar in muffins, which may apply to other baked goods, especially cakes.

 For making ice creams and sorbets, sugar helps keep the ice cream from freezing too hard.
 Reducing the amount of sugar (or fat) will make it less-creamy and firmer.